What’s the secret to selling more merchandise?

-They’re not only a reflection of your brand (or band!), but also can be a memorable takeaway for potential collaborators and clients.
+Merch can not only be a reflection of your brand, but also can be a memorable takeaway for your best fans.

 1. Think outside of the t-shirt.